petunindan/PetBlackSun/README.md

 Pirate Asteroid Base

 ### Heroes
-I decided to add some heroes to the pirates, because of the huge imbalance:

 Fleet commander Ackbar (Space character)
 Assassin Boba Fett (Space and ground hero)
 Bounty hunter (requires Palace Hutt)